 - I am terrified of ridicule, judgment, and embarrassment.

-- I lose sight of my own perspective, camouflaging into whatever I think other people want me to be.
+- External influences sway me.
+I lose sight of my own perspective, camouflaging into whatever I think other people want me to be.

-You have to disrupt the cycle with deliberate, repeated action.
-You build a new rhythm.
+Without putting effort into challenging your thought patterns, your brain will coast toward what’s familiar, not what’s best.
+And when external validation is the default metric for self-worth, you will continue to seek it.
+You disrupt the cycle with deliberate, repeated action.
 Your effort is the antidote to the overthinking, perfectionism, and self doubt.
 The shift won’t feel monumental.
 It looks like catching yourself mid-pattern and trying something different.
 Or trusting your perspective before scanning for approval.
-This is how you become someone who doesn’t just know better, but consistently does better.

 Overcome Self Doubt by Choosing Effort Over Ego